Michigan Territory: Organization

 Michigan Territory was established by an act of the United States Congress on January 11, 1805, effective June 30 of that year.
 The act defined the territory as "all that part of the Indiana Territory, which lies North of a line drawn east from the southerly bend or extreme of lake Michigan, until it shall intersect lake Erie, and East of a line drawn from the said southerly bend through the middle of said lake to its northern extremity, and thence due north to the northern boundary of the United States."
 A historical marker at a roadside park, approximately three miles east of Naubinway at 46°05′50″N 85°23′51″W, commemorates the northernmost point of Lake Michigan, which is located approximately one mile west of the park.

 The first territorial governor, William Hull, abolished Wayne County and established new districts of his own making, which proved to be short-lived.
 Lewis Cass became governor in 1813 and promptly undid Hull's work and re-established a third incarnation of Wayne County that included all lands within Michigan Territory that had been ceded by Indians through the 1807 Treaty of Detroit.

 During the War of 1812, following General Isaac Brock's capture of Detroit on August 16, 1812, the Michigan Territory was at least nominally a part of the Province of Upper Canada.
 On August 24, Colonel Henry Proctor proclaimed the continuation of civil government under existing laws with Proctor acting as Governor and Chief Justice Augustus B. Woodward acting as Secretary.
 On February 4, 1813, Proctor suspended civil government and imposed martial law.

 When Indiana (1816) and Illinois (1818) joined the Union, remnants of their territories were joined to Michigan Territory.
 An area equal to 30 townships was also transferred from Michigan Territory to Indiana to allow that state access to Lake Michigan.
-Soon afterward, the federal government rapidly began signing treaties with local Indian tribes and acquiring their lands.
+Soon afterward, the federal government rapidly began signing treaties with local Native American tribes and acquiring their lands.

 In 1818, a general assembly referendum was held to determine whether a majority of the territory's freeholders favored the creation of a general legislative assembly to replace the system of governors and judges in effect at the time, as provided for by the Northwest Ordinance.
 The election was called by Territorial Governor Lewis Cass, and results showed a majority opposed changing the system of government.